-- the records referred to in clause 8.7 of these Guidelines in relation to assignments of rights to create certificates; - the street address and postcode of the consumer (if in a residential premises) or the ABN, business name, address and postcode (if in a business or non-residential premises); - evidence that all relevant individuals have been assessed as competent in each relevant unit of competency specified by the commission under clause 7.1 including the title of each unit, the name of each relevant individual, the date(s) on which they were assessed as competent, and by which registered training organisation as accredited by the Australian Skills Quality Authority or the Victorian Registration and Qualifications Authority; and - where the accredited person or scheme participant obtains consent to telephone or call on a consumer at their home or business premises for the consumer to obtain information about prescribed activity(ies), a written record of express prior consent evidencing: - the identity of the consumer - the accredited person(s) or scheme participant(s) the consumer has consented to being contacted by
+- the records referred to in clause 8.7 of these Guidelines in relation to assignments of rights to create certificates; - the street address and postcode of the consumer (if in a residential premises) or the ABN, business name, address and postcode (if in a business or non-residential premises); - evidence from scheme participants that they have complied with the relevant training and competency requirements for the prescribed activity as specified by the commission under clause 7.2, 7.3, 7,4 and 7.5 of these Guidelines. and - records that demonstrate compliance with their CPD obligations within a particular period (noting that none are specified at this time in these Guidelines) - where the accredited person or scheme participant obtains consent to telephone or call on a consumer at their home or business premises for the consumer to obtain information about prescribed activity(ies), a written record of express prior consent evidencing: - the identity of the consumer;

-- the prescribed activity(ies) the consumer has consented to obtaining information about - when the consent expires - where applicable, the date on which consent is withdrawn by the consumer. - the records set out in Annexure A to these Guidelines, relevant to the prescribed activity undertaken.
+- the accredited person(s) or scheme participant(s) the consumer has consented to being contacted by the prescribed activity(ies) the consumer has consented to obtaining information about; - when the consent expires; and - where applicable, the date on which consent is withdrawn by the consumer. - the records set out in Annexure C to these Guidelines, relevant to the prescribed activity undertaken.

-Annexure A sets out specific minimum requirements for particular prescribed activities.
-Accredited providers must keep all of the types of records specified in the annexure for the particular prescribed activity (or activities) they carry out.
+Annexure C sets out specific minimum requirements for particular prescribed activities.
+Accredited persons must keep all of the types of records specified in the annexure for the particular prescribed activity (or activities) they carry out.